 The water flows through rapid mixers where polyaluminum chloride is added.
-The chemical reaction causes dirt, clay, and bacteria to form a product known as floc, which settles easily out of water.
-In flocculation basins, large paddles gently stir the water causing the floc to increase in size and density helping it to settle at the bottom of the basin.
+The chemical reaction causes dirt, clay and bacteria to form a product known as floc, which settles easily out of water.
+In flocculation basins, large paddles gently stir the water, causing the floc to increase in size and density and helping it settle at the bottom of the basin.

-Next the water flows to settling basins.
-The sludge at the bottom of the basin is removed by scrapers and sent to the waste water system.
+Next, the water flows to settling basins.
+The sludge at the bottom is removed by scrapers and sent to the waste water system.

-The partially treated water flows to the filter beds.
-Chlorine is added to the water for disinfection.
-The water flows through layers of sand, gravel, and anthracite coal.
-The filters remove particles, such as viruses, cysts, bacteria and any remaining floc.
+The partially treated water flows to the filter beds, where chlorine is added for disinfection.
+The water flows through layers of sand, gravel and anthracite coal, which act as filters to remove particles, such as viruses, cysts, bacteria and any remaining floc.

-Filters are cleaned by backwashing, in which clean water removes the collected sludge from the top of the filter to settling clarifiers.
+Filters are cleaned by backwashing, a process by which clean water removes the collected sludge from the top of the filter to settling clarifiers.
 When the backwash water settles, the clear water is recycled back into the water treatment process and the sludge is removed.